dfinity/wg-identity-authentication/topics/icrc_95_derivationorigin.md

 ## Motivation

-Internet Identity, NFID Wallet, and other such on-chain wallets currently use a relying party's origin to derive principal identifiers.
+Internet Identity, NFID Wallet, and other such on-chain signers currently use a relying party's origin to derive principal identifiers.
 When relying parties switch DNS names or add subdomains to their applications, users will authenticate with different identifiers and therefore be unable to access their original data.

 In this proposal, we present a solution that focuses on incorporating the existing method for authenticating users with the same principal identifiers across different domains, but in a way that extends the current framework of ICRC standards.